timpyrkov/pynhanes/README.md

 NHANES Parser lib offers tool to get data in Pandas and NumPy:

-1) Create a working folder, e.g. `~/work/NHANES/`, copy notebooks from repository folder `sripts` to the working folder and create subfolders `XPT`, `CSV`, `NPZ`
+1) Create a working folder, e.g. `~/work/NHANES/`, copy notebooks from the repository folder `sripts` to the working folder and create subfolders `XPT`, `CSV`, `NPZ`

+2) Copy `nhanes_variables.json` from the repository folder `sripts` to your `CSV` subfolder

-2) `parse_codebook.ipynb` scrapes hierarchical structure of NHANES website to Pandas DataFrame (default: save data in `CSV` subfolder)
+2) Run `parse_codebook.ipynb` to scrape hierarchical structure of NHANES website to Pandas DataFrame (saves data to `CSV` subfolder)

-3) `pywgetxpt` can download .XPT category files for all survey years (default: save data in `XPT` subfolder)
+3) Use `pywgetxpt` to download needed .XPT category files for all survey years (`pywgetxpt DEMO -o XPT` saves DEMO data to `XPT` subfolder)

-4) `parse_userdata.ipynb` gets a list of selected data variable fields and converts .XPT and mortality .DAT files to Pandas DataFrame (default: save data in `CSV` subfolder)
+4) Run `parse_userdata.ipynb` to get a list of selected data variable fields and converts .XPT and mortality .DAT files to Pandas DataFrame (saves data to `CSV` subfolder)

-5) `parse_activity.ipynb` converts 2003-2006 and 2011-2014 accelerometry data to NumPy arrays (default: save data in `NPZ` subfolder)
+5) Optionally run `parse_activity.ipynb` to convert 2003-2006 and 2011-2014 accelerometry data to NumPy arrays (saves data in `NPZ` subfolder)

-6) `load_and_plot.ipynb` shows an example how to load and hadle parsed data
+6) Run `load_and_plot.ipynb` to see an example of how to load and hadle parsed data

 #

-\* `parse_codebook.ipynb` produces a codebook DataFrame which a handy tool to convert numerically-encoded values to human-readable labels
+\* `parse_codebook.ipynb` produces a codebook DataFrame which is a handy tool to convert numerically-encoded values to human-readable labels

 #
-\** `parse_userdata.ipynb` can combine several variables into a sinle variable.
+\** `parse_userdata.ipynb` may combine several variables into a sinle variable.
 Normally you would like to do that if:

 **a) Same data field has alternative names in diffrenet survey years (but be careful since the range of values may have changed -see the codebook):**